htdebeer/pandocomatic/documentation/pandocomatic_templates.md

 Each template is a YAML property in the `templates` section.
 The property name is the template name.
 The property value is the template's definition.
-A template definition can contain the following sections:
+A template definition can contain the following properties:

 - `extends`
 - `glob`